JasperFx/marten/docs/events/projections/aggregate-projections.md

 Marten supports a few different types of aggregated projections:

 * **Single Stream Aggregates** -- creating a rolled up view of all or a segment of the events within an event stream.
-This is done through either a _self-aggregate_ or by using `AggregateStream<T>` as a base class for your projection.
+This is done through either a _self-aggregate_ or by using `SingleStreamAggregation<T>` as a base class for your projection.
 * **Multi Stream Aggregates** -- creating a rolled up view of a user-defined grouping of events across streams.
-These projections are done by sub-classing the `MultiStreamAggregation<TDoc, TId>` class and is further described in [View Projections](/events/projections/view-projections).
+These projections are done by sub-classing the `MultiStreamAggregation<TDoc, TId>` class and is further described in [Cross-Stream Projections](/events/projections/multi-stream-projections).

 Please note that all aggregated projections share the same set of method conventions described in this page.